raphaelreyna/PolicyAuthor/README.md

 - cidr
 - time

-## Example: Implementing Access Control
+## Dev Example: Implementing Access Control

 Here’s how you can use PolicyAuthor to enforce access control based on user location and request properties: